ossf/tac/process/project-lifecycle.md

 ### Archived

-Archived projects are no longer in active development and are only archived after a TAC or parent WG vote.
+Archived projects are no longer in active development and are only archived after a TAC or parent SIG vote.

 What does archiving for an OpenSSF project mean?
 * OpenSSF will no longer provide support for the project via service desk